The best creators don't just have followers — they have a thriving online community.

 10. Slack

 Slack is a well-known chat-based collaboration tool for teams and is very commonly used by businesses.
-However, it can also be purposed toward online communities thanks to its robust chat channels for group conversations, and easy integration of bots and APIs to add more community engagement.
+But, it can also be purposed toward online communities thanks to its chat channels for group conversations, easy integration of bots, and APIs for community engagement.

-It isn’t quite meant for communities, so lacks some of the purpose-built features of some of the platforms on this list, but Slack is definitely an option to consider if you’re coming from nothing at all or an extremely basic situation such as a WhatsApp or Telegram group.
+But, it isn’t quite meant for communities, so lacks some of the purpose-built features of some of the platforms on this list.

-Slack’s interface is intuitive and very easy to get used to, and you can get more features, such as group video calls, when you start to explore some of Slack’s advanced plans.
+Slack’s interface is intuitive and easy to get used to, and you can get more features — like group video calls — when you start to explore some of Slack’s advanced plans.

 Features: